ink-cow/presets/README.md

 # presets
-Brushes and tools for Krita.
+Brushes and tools for Krita and MyPaint.